 • long breaks between meals;

-• adherence to a strict diet, after which a person abruptly returns to his usual diet, which creates a huge load on the digestive organs, including the gallbladder;
+• following a strict diet, after which a person abruptly returns to his usual diet, which creates a huge burden on the digestive organs, including the gallbladder;

-• the presence of concomitant gastrointestinal diseases (cholecystitis, gallstone disease, cholangitis, biliary dyskinesia);
+• the presence of concomitant gastrointestinal diseases (cholecystitis, cholelithiasis, cholangitis, biliary dyskinesia);

 • intestinal infections, adhesions.

-But even an experienced specialist who is well familiar with the diagnostic results, it is difficult to name the exact reasons for the deformation of the gallbladder.
+But even an experienced specialist who is well acquainted with the diagnostic results finds it difficult to name the exact reasons for the deformation of the gall bladder.
 But at least presumably they need to be installed.

-Most often, the deformation of the gallbladder is associated with a combination of several unfavorable factors at once, and the nature of the diet plays an important role.
+Most often, deformation of the gallbladder is associated with a combination of several unfavorable factors, and the nature of nutrition plays an important role.

-In recent years, the number of people with gallbladder diseases has been steadily increasing.
-But the number of patients with obesity, other endocrine pathologies, and atherosclerosis is also increasing.
-These diseases are also closely related to the diet and lifestyle of a person.
-The high content of fats and simple carbohydrates in the diet in combination with physical inactivity leads to chronic stagnation of bile, inflammation and pathological changes in the walls of the gallbladder.
+In recent years, the number of people with gallbladder diseases has been growing steadily.
+But the number of patients with obesity, other endocrine pathologies, atherosclerosis.
+These diseases are also closely related to a person’s diet and lifestyle.
+High fat content in the diet, simple carbohydrates in combination with physical inactivity leads to chronic stagnation of bile, inflammation and pathological changes in the walls of the gallbladder.

-Deformation of the gallbladder in children often leads to biliary dyskinesia, chronic dull pain in the right hypochondrium, weight loss and concomitant gastrointestinal diseases.
-Most often, a child develops a temporary (labile) bend of an organ in the cervical region, which can disappear after a change in body position or disappear by itself closer to adolescence.
+Deformation of the gallbladder in children often leads to biliary dyskinesia, chronic dull pain in the area of the right hypochondrium, weight loss and concomitant gastrointestinal diseases.
+Most often, a child experiences a temporary (labile) bend of the organ in the cervical area, which may disappear after a change in body position or disappear on its own closer to adolescence.

-Presumptive causes of deformity of the gallbladder in a child:
+Possible causes of gallbladder deformation in a child:

-• congenital developmental anomalies, infectious diseases suffered by the mother, injuries;
+• congenital developmental anomalies suffered by the mother infectious diseases, injury;

-• chronic inflammation of the walls of the gallbladder (cholecystitis), the formation of calculi;
+• chronic inflammation of the walls of the gallbladder (cholecystitis), formation of stones;

-• non-observance of the principles of rational nutrition, overeating, abuse of unhealthy and unhealthy food;
+• non-compliance with the principles of rational nutrition, overeating, abuse of unhealthy and junk food;

 • extrahepatic location of the gallbladder;

-• constant overcrowding of the stomach, an increase in the size of the liver.
+• constant fullness of the stomach, an increase in the size of the liver.

-Deformation of the gallbladder in a child is more often associated with functional disorders.
-Parents can tolerate two extremes: not paying attention to the quality of nutrition, or, conversely, being too scrupulous about this issue and literally forcing their children to eat more often 5-6 times a day.
+Deformation of the gall bladder in a child is often associated with functional disorders.
+Parents can go to two extremes: not pay attention to the quality of nutrition or, conversely, be too sensitive to this issue and literally force their children to eat more than 5-6 times a day.

-The process of jelche formation is associated with the work of the brain.
-If the child does not want to eat, then after the forced intake of food, bile will not be released in the required amount.
-As a result, food begins to rot, ferment, the pathogenic flora is actively growing, which leads to bloating, abdominal pain and creates conditions for an inflammatory process in the mucous membrane and a change in the structure of the gallbladder.
+The process of gall formation is associated with the functioning of the brain.
+If the child does not want to eat, then after forced food intake, bile will not be released in the required quantity.
+As a result, food begins to rot and ferment, pathogenic flora actively grows, which leads to bloating, abdominal pain and creates conditions for the inflammatory process in the mucous membrane and changes in the structure of the gallbladder.

-The gallbladder has a neck, a fundus, and a body.
+The gallbladder has a neck, fundus and body.
 It is in these anatomically important places that deformities occur.
-Most often, there is a bend in the neck area.
-It usually does not cause any symptoms, but it can interfere with the flow of bile.
-Deformation of the gallbladder in the form of an inflection in the body is quite common.
-Such a violation can lead to chronic nausea and paroxysmal pain in the right hypochondrium.
-Clinical manifestations depend on the quality of bile secretion.
+The most common bend is in the neck area.
+It usually doesn't cause any symptoms, but it can interfere with the flow of bile.
+Often there is deformation of the gallbladder in the form of an inflection in the body.
+This disorder can lead to chronic nausea and paroxysmal pain in the area of the right hypochondrium.
+Clinical manifestations depend on the quality of bile drainage.

-If, due to deformation, bile stagnates, sooner or later chronic cholecystitis will develop, and it can be complicated by cholelithiasis.
+If due to deformation the bile stagnates, sooner or later chronic cholecystitis will develop, and it can become complicated cholelithiasis.

-In adults, s-shaped deformity of the gallbladder may occur, but this anomaly is quite rare.
-It causes serious structural changes, accompanied by pain, nausea and vomiting after overeating, eating fatty and fried foods or alcohol.
-Much easier is the contour deformation of the gallbladder, when the organ thickens along the contour, changes its shape.
-Rare deformities include an incorrect position or duplication of the gallbladder, the presence of protrusions in the walls of the organ.
+In adults, an s-shaped deformation of the gallbladder may occur, but such an anomaly is quite rare.
+It causes serious structural changes, accompanied by pain, nausea and vomiting after overeating, consuming fatty and fried foods or alcohol.
+Contour deformation of the gallbladder occurs much easier when the organ thickens along the contour and changes its shape.
+Rare deformities include incorrect position or doubling of the gallbladder, and the presence of protrusions in the walls of the organ.

 Symptoms

-The main difficulty in treating the deformation of the gallbladder is the late onset of symptoms, when the functionality of the organ is already disrupted and complications arise.
-For a long time, bends and other anomalies do not manifest themselves in any way.
-There may be a slight heaviness in the abdomen and discomfort in the right hypochondrium, which occurs after errors in nutrition and physical overload.
+The main difficulty in treating gallbladder deformity is the late appearance of symptoms, when the functionality of the organ is already impaired and complications arise.
+For a long time bends and other anomalies do not manifest themselves in any way.
+There may be slight heaviness in the abdomen and discomfort in the area of the right hypochondrium, which occurs after errors in nutrition and physical overload.

-It is important to pay attention to even minor complaints related to the work of the biliary system.
-This will allow timely examination and treatment of gallbladder deformity, preventing the development of cholecystitis, the appearance of cysts, stones, polyps and other complications.
+It is important to pay attention to even minor complaints related to the functioning of the biliary system.
+This will allow a timely examination and treatment of gallbladder deformation, preventing the development of cholecystitis, the appearance of cysts, stones, polyps and other complications.

 • nausea, which usually occurs in the first hours after eating;